The Foundations of Templar Tactical Doctrine

 The Battle of Montgisard (1177)

-One of the finest examples of Templar reserve usage occurred on 25 November 1177 at Montgisard.
-King Baldwin IV of Jerusalem, though gravely ill with leprosy, led a small Crusader army—perhaps 500 knights (mostly Templars under their Grand Master Odo de Saint-Amand) and a few thousand infantry—against Saladin’s much larger force, estimated at 20,000–30,000 men.
-The initial Crusader attack was a desperate gamble.
+One of the finest examples of Templar reserve usage occurred on 25 November 1177 near the village of Montgisard, in modern-day Israel.
+King Baldwin IV of Jerusalem, though gravely ill with leprosy and unable to mount a horse without assistance, led a small crusader army of perhaps 500 knights—mostly Templars under Grand Master Odo de Saint-Amand—and a few thousand infantry against Saladin's much larger force, estimated by chroniclers at twenty to thirty thousand men.
+The initial crusader attack was a desperate gamble.
 The first line of knights charged into the Ayyubid vanguard, but the sheer weight of enemy numbers threatened to envelop them.
 At this critical moment, the Templar reserve, which had been stationed behind a low ridge west of the battlefield, was unleashed.
-These 80 to 100 heavily armored horsemen struck the Muslim right flank just as the main Crusader charge began to stall.
-The shock was physical and psychological.
-Saladin’s troops, already engaged to the front, saw fresh knights appear on their flank, and morale collapsed.
-The Ayyubid army fled, leaving Saladin’s personal guard dead around him.
-Modern historians such as Malcolm Barber and Steven Runciman credit the Templar reserve with saving the Crusader army from annihilation and turning a near-disaster into a stunning victory.
+These eighty to one hundred heavily armored horsemen struck the Muslim right flank just as the main crusader charge began to stall.

 Not all Templar reserve operations succeeded.
-At La Forbie, near Gaza, the Crusader army, which included a large Templar contingent under Grand Master Armand de Périgord, was surprised by Khwarezmian and Egyptian forces.
+At La Forbie, near Gaza, the crusader army—which included a large Templar contingent under Grand Master Armand de Périgord—was surprised by Khwarezmian and Egyptian forces.
 The Templars initially deployed in the center with a reserve behind them.
-However, the speed of the enemy attack and the collapse of the allied Ayyubid troops on the flanks made it impossible for the Templar reserve to be effective.
-They committed it piecemeal, and it too was overwhelmed.
-The disaster at La Forbie, where hundreds of Templars died, demonstrates that even a well-conceived reserve cannot function if the overall battle plan unravels before it can be committed.
-Reserve management requires not only good troops but also situational awareness and the ability to control the tempo of battle—something the Crusaders lost at La Forbie.
+However, the speed of the enemy attack and the collapse of the allied Ayyubid troops on the flanks made it impossible for the Templar reserve to function as intended.
+The reserve was committed piecemeal and was itself overwhelmed.
+Hundreds of Templars died, and the order suffered a catastrophic loss of experienced knights and leadership.
+La Forbie demonstrates that even a well-conceived reserve cannot succeed if the overall battle plan unravels before the reserve can be committed.
+Reserve management requires not only good troops but also situational awareness and the ability to control the tempo of battle—conditions that the crusaders lost at La Forbie from the opening moments of the engagement.

 Tactical Mechanics: How Templars Controlled and Deployed Reserves